mlm-games/cargo-apk/cargo-rapk/README.md

 - `run`: Compile, install and run the selected crate/package on an attached Android device via `adb`
 - `gdb`: Start a gdb session on an attached Android device via `adb`, with symbols loaded

-Invoke `cargo apk help` for a more detailed overview of all available commands and their options (`cargo apk run --help` or `cargo apk help run` for example).
+Invoke `cargo rapk help` for a more detailed overview of all available commands and their options (`cargo rapk run --help` or `cargo rapk help run` for example).

 ### Target selection

-Like `cargo`, the above subcommands from `cargo apk` support selecting the target to build and/or run using `--package`/`-p` (which picks the library target inside the crate) or `--example`, as long as the Cargo Target is a `cdylib` as described above.
+Like `cargo`, the above subcommands from `cargo rapk` support selecting the target to build and/or run using `--package`/`-p` (which picks the library target inside the crate) or `--example`, as long as the Cargo Target is a `cdylib` as described above.

 ## Manifest

-`cargo apk` reads additional configuration from Cargo's `[package.metadata]` table.
-The following configuration options are supported by `cargo apk` under `[package.metadata.android]`:
+`cargo rapk` reads additional configuration from Cargo's `[package.metadata]` table.
+The following configuration options are supported by `cargo rapk` under `[package.metadata.android]`:

 ```toml
 [package.metadata.android]